 Mention routine pressure you face, such as dealing with deadlines on a regular basis.

-Try not to use an example where you created pressure yourself, by waiting too long to start something, or by handling a task irresponsibly at the beginning.
+Try not to use an example where you created pressure yourself by waiting too long to start something or by handling a task irresponsibly at the beginning.
 For example, working under pressure to meet a customer’s deadline could be a good example, but not if you had waited too long to start the project.

 Speak about specifics that relate to the position you are applying for.
-If you do not have specific experience, get as close as you can.
+If you do not have specific experience, get as close as possible.

 What have you done to improve your knowledge for a fire safety officer position in the last year?